secrierlab/TumourHistologyDL/README.md

 ## Acknowledgements

-Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- MPC was supported by an Academy of Medical Science Springboard award (SBF004\1042).
+- GMT was supported by a Wellcome Seed Award in Science (215296/Z/19/Z).
+-  MS was supported by a UKRI Future Leaders Fellowship (MR/T042184/1) and work in MS’s lab was supported by a BBSRC equipment grant (BB/R01356X/1) and a Wellcome Institutional Strategic Support Fund (204841/Z/16/Z).

 ## Contact
-Created by [@flynerdpl](https://www.flynerd.pl/) - feel free to contact me!
+>To whom correspondence should be addressed [@msecrier](https://www.ucl.ac.uk/biosciences/people/dr-maria-secrier/) - feel free to contact me!

 <!-- Optional -->